-Throughout the degree you will engage with a range of practitioners, performance styles and different playtexts.
-This work will be explored from both a practical and a theoretical perspective.
-You will debate issues related to many areas of performance and applied theatre and will have the opportunity to work on a range of devised and ‘written’ texts.
+Throughout the degree students will engage with a range of practitioners, performance styles and different playtexts and this work will be explored from both a practical and theoretical perspective.
+Students will debate issues related to many areas of performance, community and applied theatre and will have the opportunity to work on a range of devised and text-driven projects.

 Central works closely with major organisations internationally and in the UK, and has formed excellent partnerships within the applied theatre industry.
-In the UK, companies include the Royal Court Theatre, National Theatre, York Theatre Royal, Unicorn Theatre for Children, Graeae Theatre Company, Half Moon Young People’s Theatre, Clean Break, BBC Education, Shakespeare’s Globe, English Touring Theatre, London Bubble Theatre Company and a number of smaller innovative community-focused theatre organisations, such as Big Fish Theatre Company and Apples and Snakes.
+In the UK, companies include the Royal Court Theatre, National Theatre, York Theatre Royal, Unicorn Theatre for Children, Graeae Theatre Company, Half Moon Young People’s Theatre, Clean Break, BBC Education, Shakespeare’s Globe, English Touring Theatre, London Bubble Theatre Company and a number of smaller, innovative, community-focused theatre organisations, such as Little Fish Theatre Company and Apples and Snakes.

-To support placement activities, currently Drama, Applied Theatre and Education students have the opportunity to apply for funds secured by Central from the Leverhulme Trust (see further information page 106).
-These funds are competitively available to students to help them with travel and living expenses for particular outreach projects in which they might be involved.
+To support project activities, currently students have the opportunity to apply for funds secured by Central from the Leverhulme Trust (see www.cssd.ac.uk/study/undergraduate/scholarships).
+These funds are competitively available to help with travel and living expenses for particular outreach projects.

-There is one major placement in Year Three and a similar experience in a professional context in Year Two.
-These will be in community arts contexts, such as community arts centres, theatre-in-education companies, television and theatre education departments and statutory education settings such as schools and/or colleges.
+There is one major placement in Year Three and an experience in a professional context in Year Two.
+These will be in community arts contexts, such as community arts centres, theatre-in-education companies, television and theatre education departments and statutory education settings, such as schools and/or colleges.
 Half- or whole-day visits to other settings will also take place within other units across the three years.

-All students attending placements will be required to complete a Criminal Records Bureau check and register with the Vetting and Barring Scheme (VBS).
+All students attending placements will be required to complete a Disclosure and Barring Service (DBS) check.
 This is a mandatory government safeguarding scheme for all those seeking to work in any capacity with minors or vulnerable adults.

-You will study and explore concepts and ideas relating to applied theatre and performance in lecture programmes, using a number of different approaches.
-You will be introduced to drama in a range of community and educational contexts, undertake practical units such as improvisation, and also be involved in a production.
-Currently, an option for this production is a major project spread over the entire summer term, which generally consists of a devised performance.
+Study and explore concepts and ideas relating to applied theatre and performance in lecture programmes, using a number of different approaches.
+Introduced to drama in a range of community and educational contexts, undertake practical units such as improvisation, and also be involved in a production.
+Currently, this production is a major project spread over the entire summer term and is a devised performance.

-You will undertake fully-realised performances in Central’s studio theatres (e.g. Peter Weiss’s Marat/Sade; Heiner Müller’s Explosion of a Memory; Sarah Kane’s 4.48 Psychosis; Genet’s The Balcony; Harold Pinter’s Mountain Language), and playwriting and film-making options using Central’s excellent facilities.
+Undertake fully-realised performances in Central’s studio theatres (e.g. Peter Weiss’s Marat/Sade; Heiner Müller’s Explosion Of A Memory; Sarah Kane’s 4.48 Psychosis; Genet’s The Balcony; Harold Pinter’s Mountain Language), or playwriting and film-making options using Central’s excellent facilities.
 Further lecture programmes are based around playtexts and the role of drama as a force for change in contemporary society.
-You will experience applied theatre contexts through study units and a collaborative outreach project, working as a group creatively in collaboration with an organisation in London or beyond.
+Students will experience applied theatre contexts through study units and a collaborative outreach project, working as a group creatively in London or beyond, including overseas.

-You will pursue your own specialist interests further.
+Students pursue their own specialist interests further.
 Units include a dissertation, a final student-led practical project and a term-long placement.
 The degree concludes with a specialist lecture series delivered by artists, academics and researchers, who are pioneering the field of applied theatre.